apache/airflow/BREEZE.rst

 You can see which value of the parameters that can be stored persistently in cache marked with >VALUE< in the help of the commands.

-Another part of configuration is enabling/disabling cheatsheet, asciiart.
-The cheatsheet and asciiart can be disabled - they are "nice looking" and cheatsheet contains useful information for first time users but eventually you might want to disable both if you find it repetitive and annoying.

-With the config setting colour-blind-friendly communication for Breeze messages.
-By default we communicate with the users about information/errors/warnings/successes via colour-coded messages, but we can switch it off by passing ``--no-colour`` to config in which case the messages to the user printed by Breeze will be printed using different schemes (italic/bold/underline) to indicate different kind of messages rather than colours.

 Here is the part of Breeze video which is relevant (note that it refers to the old ``./breeze-legacy`` command but it is very similar to current ``breeze`` command):